mattermost-community/mattermost-plugin-msteams-meetings/docs/setup/installation-and-configuration.md

 11. Select **Grant admin consent for...** to grant the permissions for the application.

-You're all set for configuration inside of Azure.
+You're all set for configuration inside of the Azure portal.

 ### Step 2: Configure Plugin Settings